-Having historic murals evaluated and treated by formally trained conservators is the best way to prevent irreversible damage.
-Our team of craftspeople and artisans hold the immeasurable experience from working on the conservation and restoration of many of the most iconic and important historical murals in America, informing our understanding of how murals interact within architecture in the public context.
+Evaluating and treating historic murals by formally trained conservators is essential to preventing irreversible damage.
+Our expert team brings extensive experience from conserving and restoring many of the most iconic and significant murals in America.
+This expertise informs our deep understanding of how murals interact within architectural spaces and public contexts.

-EverGreene conservators have been entrusted with the conservation of murals in many of our nation’s landmarked civic, institutional, and sacred spaces, including works by Edwin Blashfield, Kenyon Cox and Gonippo Raggi, well-known WPA artists, as well as more contemporary works.
+EverGreene’s conservators have been entrusted with the preservation of murals in numerous landmark civic, institutional, and sacred spaces across the nation.
+Our work includes masterpieces by artists such as Edwin Blashfield, Kenyon Cox, Gonippo Raggi, renowned WPA artists, and more contemporary figures.

-In addition to addressing the painted surface, we address problems with mural substrates, including canvas and plaster.
-An important aspect of conservation treatment is that any new painting (filling areas of paint loss and/or returning the artwork to its original appearance) is isolated from the original in a reversible manner.
-This allows complete removal of previous treatments that may have aged poorly, without damaging the original.
-If approached with a conservation mindset, a valued mural, even one in a deteriorated state, can be preserved for posterity.
+In our conservation process, we don’t just focus on the painted surface; we also address issues with mural substrates, such as canvas and plaster.
+A critical aspect of our approach is ensuring that any new painting, whether filling areas of paint loss or restoring the artwork to its original appearance, is applied in a reversible manner.
+This allows for the complete removal of previous treatments that may have aged poorly, without harming the original work.
+By approaching each project with a conservation mindset, even murals in a deteriorated state can be preserved for future generations.

 St. Aloysius Church, Bowling Green, OH